A guide with useful phrases and expressions in Cape Verdean Creole, the Cape Verde language

 Morabeza refers to the Cape Verdean concept of hospitality and the kindness of its people.

-The term is synonymous with their relaxed and gentle way to welcome strangers on the Capeverdean archipelago.
+The term is synonymous with their relaxed and gentle way of welcoming strangers on the Capeverdean archipelago.

 I felt the Capeverdean Morabeza the most when I was in Santo Antao.
 This place became one of my favorite spots on this planet!

-People welcome you with a bright smiles, and they transfer you a bit of their relaxed composure.
+People welcome you with a bright smile, and they transfer you a bit of their relaxed composure.

 When you go island hopping in Cape Verde, you’ll feel this sensation everywhere!